SystemsApproach/book/preface.rst

-This characterization can be applied at the Chapter level: Chapter 1 is foundational, Chapters 2, 3, 5, and 9 are core, and Chapters 4, 6, 7, and 8 are more advanced.
+This characterization can be applied at the Chapter level: Chapter 1 is foundational, Chapters 2, 3, 5, and 9 are core, and Chapters 4, 6, 7, and 8 cover more advanced topics.

-This characterization can also be applied at the Section level, where roughly speaking, each Chapter advance from basic concepts to specific technology to advanced techniques.
-For example, Chapter 3 starts by introducing the basics of switched networks (3.1), then covers the specifics of Switched Ethernet and the IP Internet (3.2-3.4), and concludes with an optional advanced topic (3.5).
+This characterization can also be applied at the Section level, where roughly speaking, each Chapter advances from basic concepts to specific technology to advanced techniques.
+For example, Chapter 3 starts by introducing the basics of switched networks (3.1), then covers the specifics of Switched Ethernet and the IP Internet (3.2-3.4), and concludes with an optional discusion of SDN (3.5).
 Similarly, Chapter 6 starts with foundational ideas (6.1-6.2), then explores TCP congestion control (6.3), and concludes with optional advanced material (6.4-6.5).

 Acknowledgements
 ----------------